Things We Use

 Newsletter

 We’re using Beehiiv for our newsletter.
-It’s a new tool for us and looks like it has a lot of nice features, but that comes with a steep learning curve.
-So we’ll let you know how we get on.
+It’s a new tool for us and looks like it has a lot of nice features, but that comes with a bit of a learning curve for setting up.
+We’ve really found it great for a weekly newsletter.

 Email / VPN / Drive